Okka von der Damerau

 – World management –

-Okka von der Damerau regularly works with the Chicago Symphony Orchestra, Vienna Philharmonic, Berlin Philharmonic and the Orchestra dell’Accademia Nazionale di Santa Cecilia.
-2018 the mezzo-soprano made her debut as Brangäne with the Cleveland Orchestra under Franz Welser-Möst and performed with the Munich Philharmonic under the baton of Valery Gergiev.
+Besides her various opera engagements, also concert are an important component of her artistic work.
+Okka von der Damerau works with the Chicago Symphony Orchestra, the Vienna Philharmonic, the Berlin Philharmonic, the Bavarian Radio Symphony Orchestra, the Berlin Staatskapelle and the Orchestra dell’Accademia Nazionale di Santa Cecilia.
+In 2018, the mezzo-soprano made her Cleveland Orchestra debut as Brangäne under Franz Welser-Möst.

-Okka von der Damerau dedicates herself to the song with great passion, therefore she received great attention in 2017 for the recording of Frank Martin’s song cycle Die Weise von Liebe und Tod des Cornets Christoph Rilke with the Philharmonia Zurich under Fabio Luisi.
+Okka von der Damerau devotes herself with great passion to lieder singing.
+Her 2017 recording of Frank Martin’s song cycle Die Weise von Liebe und Tod with Cornet Christoph Rilke with the Philharmonia Zürich under Fabio Luisi was highly acclaimed.

 At the International Singing Competition for Wagnerian Voices in Venice, Okka von der Damerau was awarded the Special Jury Prize in 2006.
 In 2013 she received the Festival Prize of the Munich Opera Festival.

 November 2023 – For the most recent biography, please contact Bartosz Jakobczak